The Bridge on the River Kwai: Plot

 In February 1943, a contingent of British prisoners of war, led by Colonel Nicholson, arrive at a Japanese prison camp in Thailand.
 United States Navy Commander Shears describes the horrific conditions to Nicholson, who forbids any escape attempts because they had been ordered to surrender by their own headquarters.

-Colonel Saito, the camp commandant, informs the prisoners the camp needs no fences because the surrounding jungle makes escape impossible and that they will be used as labour to construct a bridge over the River Kwai for the railway connecting Thailand and Burma.
-Nicholson objects, citing the Geneva Convention exempting officers from manual labour.
+Colonel Saito, the camp commandant, informs the prisoners the camp needs no fences because the surrounding jungle makes escape impossible, and that they will be used as labor to construct a bridge over the River Kwai for the railway connecting Thailand and Burma.
+Nicholson objects, citing the Geneva Convention exempting officers from manual labor.
 Saito threatens to have the officers shot, but Major Clipton, the British medical officer, warns him there are too many witnesses.
 The officers are left standing in the intense heat until evening when Saito confines them to a punishment hut.
-Nicholson is beaten and locked in an iron box.
+Nicholson is beaten and locked in a metal box.
 Shears becomes the only survivor of an escape attempt and recuperates in British Ceylon after being tended to by Thai civilians.

 British sabotage and deliberately slow work impedes bridge construction, made worse by incompetent Japanese engineering.
 When Nicholson is released from confinement, he is shocked by the poor job his men have done and orders the construction of a proper bridge that he feels will be a lasting tribute to the British Army's superiority.
-Clipton unsuccessfully argues it is collaboration with the enemy.
-Even though Saito had given in to his principled stand and excused the British officers from manual labour, Nicholson volunteers them to join in the physical work.
+Clipton unsuccessfully argues that would be collaboration with the enemy.
+Even though Saito had given in to his principled stand and excused the British officers from manual labor, Nicholson volunteers them to join in the physical work.